tytydraco/yessleep/out/The_people_upstairs_wont_stop_singing_Happy_birthday_its_been_five_hours.md

 I'm going through a really hard time now, trying to move all my stuff without having to go to that place too often.
 I can't sell it or rent it out - maybe to some true crime fanatic.
 I moved in with my parents, but I asked them to add extra locks to their doors and windows and security cameras everywhere.
 They assumed I was paranoid and suffering from PTSD.

 I let them believe that.
 However, I'd watched the security footage of that night, showing the outside of my door.
-The birthday boy I'd spoken through hadn't gone back upstairs.
+The birthday boy I'd spoken to hadn't gone back upstairs.
 He just crawled to the window and jumped out.

 I don't know where he is now.
 I hope it goes both [ways.](https://www.reddit.com/user/EmmaWatsonButDumber/)